manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 * All request types should be logged.
 (This is still work in progress.)
 * Full statement data will be logged where possible.
 * Errors and warnings are logged.
-* The log should be automatically replayable via SphinxQL.
+* The log should be automatically re-playable via SphinxQL.
 * Additional performance counters (currently, per-agent distributed query times) are logged.

 Use `sphinxql:compact_in` to shorten your `IN()` clauses in log if you have too many values in it.